-You pay a \$45 copay for each Medicare-covered podiatry visit.
+You pay a \$30 copay for each Medicare-covered podiatry visit.

-What you must pay when you Services that are covered for you get these services You pay a \$45 copay for each • Diagnosis and the medical or surgical treatment of supplemental non-Medicare injuries and diseases of the feet (such as hammer toe or Routine Foot care visit. heel spurs) • Routine foot care for members with certain medical conditions affecting the lower limbs Our plan also covers additional non-Medicare Routine Foot Care.
+Chapter 4.
+Medical Benefits Chart (what is covered and what you pay) What you must pay when you Services that are covered for you get these services You pay a \$30 copay for each • Diagnosis and the medical or surgical treatment of supplemental non-Medicare injuries and diseases of the feet (such as hammer toe or Routine Foot care visit. heel spurs) • Routine foot care for members with certain medical conditions affecting the lower limbs Our plan also covers additional non-Medicare Routine Foot Care.
 Treatments are limited to up to 6 visits per year.
 Prostate cancer screening exams For men age 50 and older, covered services include the There is no coinsurance, following - once every 12 months: copayment, or deductible for a Medicare-covered annual PSA • Digital rectal exam test. • Prostate Specific Antigen (PSA) test Prosthetic devices and related supplies Devices (other than dental) that replace all or part of a You pay 20% coinsurance for body part or function.
+These include, but are not limited Medicare-covered prosthetic to: colostomy bags and supplies directly related to devices.

-These include, but are not limited Medicare-covered prosthetic to: colostomy bags and supplies directly related to devices. colostomy care, pacemakers, braces, prosthetic shoes, You pay 20% coinsurance for artificial limbs, and breast prostheses (including a surgical other Medicare-covered related brassiere after a mastectomy).
+Devices (other than dental) that replace all or part of a body part or function.
+These include, but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
 Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
 Also includes some coverage following cataract removal or cataract surgery - see "Vision Care" later in this section for more detail.